renabridged/Social-Inequality-Dynamics/README.md

 ## THINGS TO NOTICE

-(suggested things for the user to notice while running the model)

 In the article, the author proposes an income distribution model when agents do not move and can share their income randomly with all agents in the environment.
 The author shows that, at the end of the simulation, income distribution obeys a power law implying that the rich get richer and the poor get poorer.
 However, we don't know what happens when the interactions depend on the distance or the random movement of the agents.

 This model attempts to answer the following questions: